 Brian Kornell's essays appear in The Kenyon Review online, Ninth Letter, The Poetry Foundation's Harriet, the blog, The Rumpus, Queen Mob’s Teahouse, Older Queer Voices: The Intimacy of Survival, Luna Luna Magazine, OCHO, and elsewhere.

-He is editing a series called On Being Fat & Queer for Queen Mob's Teahouse.
+He is writing a series called Fat & Queer for Queen Mob's Teahouse.

 He is a Jane G. Camp fellow for The Virginia Center for the Creative Arts (VCCA), a Lambda Literary fellow for The Sundress Academy of the Arts residency, and was awarded an Artist's Grant for a residency at the Vermont Studio Center.
 His essay, “Goodbye: A Trilogy” was nominated for a Pushcart Prize.

 He has an MFA in Creative Writing from the University of Illinois at Urbana-Champaign.
 He lives in Chicago, IL.